-Please ensure you have these documents scanned in electronically before calling the centre to make your booking.
+To make the process as smooth and as quick as possible, please ensure you have these documents scanned in electronically before calling the centre to make your booking.

 You will have to complete an online ‘Pre-Assessment form‘ before your appointment.
 If you are unable to complete this form online, please contact the NAC and request an alternative format.

 This form is, amongst other things, to make sure that we have your correct details and to give you a chance to record any difficulties that you may experience.

 Once your Funding Body accepts that you are eligible for the DSA it will ask you to have a DSA assessment carried out so that your specific individual needs can be assessed.
 The assessment will identify the types of possible equipment and other support that you may need, how much it will cost and where to get it from.
 Once they have this information they can release the funding for your DSA.